bjakym/azure_cicd_test/README.md

 ## Description

-This asset can be used as a sample project for managing Azure resources using CI/CD approach.
+This asset can be used as sample project for managing Azure resources using CI/CD approach.
 It's utilizing terraform and github actions.
 State files are stored in remote backend.

 ## Procedure